 - Payroll or other statement reflecting operation on 2/15/2020

-- Compute 2019 payroll costs by adding the following:
+- Compute 2019 payroll costs by adding specific components

 - Multiply average monthly payroll X 2.5